 Houseflies are probably the most common pests, and though they might not seem to be a significant threat, negligence would only lead to infestations.
 These miniature creatures are not only a nuisance while buzzing around the house but are potential disease carriers.
-As a result, it is important to preserve hygienic conditions within the house to keep them away for good.
+As a result, preserving hygienic conditions within the house is essential to keep them away for good.

-Flies can reproduce extremely fast and hence infestations are also an ever-present problem.
-Initial signs of an infestation would be a visible increase in the number of houseflies in and around the house.
+Flies can reproduce extremely fast; hence, infestations are an ever-present problem.
+Initial signs of an infestation would be a visible increase in houseflies in and around the house.
 Other signs would be the presence of larvae and the breeding material from which they pupate in crevices and corners around the house.
 Their numbers would also induce an increase in their buzzing noise.
-Once you have determined that your house is indeed troubled by these pests, you must expedite the sanitizing and extermination process and mitigate the risks of disease spreading.
+Once you have determined that your home is indeed troubled by these pests, you must expedite the sanitizing and extermination process and mitigate the risks of disease spreading.

-In this article, I have enlisted 7 ways in which you can get rid of flies, keeping your house clean in the process.
+In this article, we have enlisted 7 ways in which you can get rid of flies and keep your house clean in the process.

 Remove Garbage Sources

-Thoroughly cleaning up the house and vulnerable places like the bathroom, kitchen, and nooks and crannies will also keep the surroundings hygienic and keep away flies at the same time.
+Thoroughly cleaning up the house and vulnerable places like the bathroom, kitchen, and nooks and crannies will also keep the surroundings hygienic and keep away flies simultaneously.

 Vinegar and Dish Soap Traps

 One of the most effective ways to get rid of houseflies naturally is using vinegar and dish soap traps.
-Its working is rather easy as the sweet vinegar mix lures the flies, and the heavy dish soap traps and suffocates them.
-This trap is extremely simple to make and it can save you a lot of trouble.
-To make your own trap follow these steps:
+Its working is relatively easy as the sweet vinegar mix lures the flies, and the heavy dish soap traps and suffocates them.
+This trap is straightforward to make and can save you a lot of trouble.
+To make your trap follow these steps:

 Natural Oils Repellent

-Natural oils are effective not only in warding off a variety of pests including houselfies, gnats and mosquitoes, but also in giving your house a sweet fragrance.
-You can combine oils like Citronella oil, Lavender, Eucalyptus, Peppermint, Neem and lemongrass and mix them with rubbing alcohol or water and fill them in a spray bottle.
+Natural oils are effective in warding off various pests, including houseflies, gnats, and mosquitoes, and giving your house a sweet fragrance.
+You can combine oils like Citronella oil, Lavender, Eucalyptus, Peppermint, Neem, and lemongrass, mix them with rubbing alcohol or water and fill them in a spray bottle.

 The scent given off by this mix would serve the opposite of pungent odors and deter pests as they would sense a hygienic environment which is not the optimal breeding ground.
-You might have noticed some insect-killing sprays which have additional ingredients like Lemongrass and Neem which, as I explained, further inhibits flies and other pests to inhabit even nearby spaces.
+You might have noticed insect-killing sprays with additional ingredients like Lemongrass and Neem, which, as I explained, further inhibit flies and other pests from inhabiting nearby spaces.

 Salt and Turmeric mix

-Since the kitchen produces a lot of organic waste daily, it is quite vulnerable to house flies that may contaminate fresh ingredients and cooked items all the same.
+Since the kitchen produces a lot of organic waste daily, it is vulnerable to house flies that may contaminate fresh ingredients and cooked items.
 Salt and turmeric are two common cooking ingredients that can help prevent this.

 Mix equal parts of salt and turmeric and sprinkle this onto your kitchen slab and in some nooks and crannies like beneath the kitchen basin and the drainage pipe.
 This smell keeps pests like house flies away and your kitchen free of contamination.

-A lot of us love eating oranges, and they provide a bunch of vitamins and minerals essential for nutrition.
-However, they are useful beyond that, quite like the neem tree where every part is useful.
-Orange peels can help repel all kinds of bugs including flies due to the citrus extract present in them.
+Many of us love eating oranges, which provide a bunch of vitamins and minerals essential for nutrition.
+However, they are helpful beyond that, like the neem tree, where every part is valuable.
+Orange peels can help repel all kinds of bugs, including flies, due to the citrus extract present in them.

-As I mentioned earlier, a lot of repellents have oil and other extracts, and citrus extracts are a common additive in them.
-Lemon is almost a staple scent among such sprays, and all of it simply boils down to citric acid.
-Orange peels contain citric acid, and as a result leaving fresh peels on the windowsills, doors, or any fly hotspots will work wonders.
+These 7 ways to get rid of flies in our house must help you get rid of those filthy-looking bugs in no time.
+As we mentioned earlier, many repellents have oil and other extracts, and citrus extracts are a common additive.
+Lemon is almost a staple scent among such sprays, all of which boils down to citric acid.
+Orange peels contain citric acid and leaving fresh peels on the windowsills, doors, or any fly hotspots will work wonders.
 The dried-out peels should be replaced to retain their potency.

-A variety of options are available to deter pests and keep the house clean and infection-free.
-I have mentioned a handful, but you have to see what suits you best to derive your preferred alternatives.
+Various options are available to deter pests and keep the house clean and infection-free.
+We have mentioned a handful, but you must see what suits you best to derive your preferred alternatives.
 For instance, if you have an allergy to citrus fruits, it is probably best to avoid leaving orange peels around the house.
-Moreover, maintaining a clean household will automatically restrict pests from frequenting your house.
+Moreover, maintaining a clean household will automatically restrict pests from frequenting your home.